Skip to main content

 An incentive can be a reward for participation or a penalty for non-participation.
 The EEOC’s regulations aim to calibrate the level of these incentives to ensure they do not become coercive, effectively transforming a voluntary choice into an economic necessity.
 This calibration is where the detailed interaction between the ADA, GINA, and wellness program design becomes most apparent.

 In 2016, the EEOC established a quantitative limit on these incentives.
-For wellness programs that are part of a and include medical inquiries or examinations, the total incentive could not exceed 30 percent of the total cost of self-only health insurance coverage.
+For wellness programs that are part of a group health plan and include medical inquiries or examinations, the total incentive could not exceed 30 percent of the total cost of self-only health insurance coverage.
 This rule created a clear, measurable standard for employers.

 The logic was to permit a meaningful incentive that encourages participation while stopping short of a level that would be financially punitive for those who choose to protect their health information.
 This 30 percent threshold became the primary regulatory benchmark for assessing the voluntariness of a program under the ADA.